apace7/local_volume_database/docs/source/usage.rst

 Columns:

 * key: unique identifier for each system.
 The yaml input files have the same name.
-* host: host of system [MW, LMC, M31, etc]
+* host: host [LVDB key] of system [MW, LMC, M31, etc]
-* confirmed_real: system has been confirmed with either deeper photometry, follow-up spectroscopy, proper motion, or other methods
+* confirmed_real: system has been confirmed with either deeper photometry, follow-up spectroscopy, proper motion, or other methods (not a chance alignment of stars).
 * confirmed_dwarf: (or confirmed_star_cluster) system has been confirmed to be dwarf galaxy (or star cluster) based on spectroscopy, and/or deeper photometry.
-* ra: right ascension ICRS [degree]
+* ra: right ascension ICRS J2000.0 [degree]
-* dec: declination ICRS [degree]
+* dec: declination ICRS J2000.0 [degree]
-* rhalf: major axis half-light radius (or plummer radius) in [arcmin].
-Note that input yaml files can have arcsec or arcmin input units.
+* rhalf: major axis of the half-light radius (or plummer radius) in [arcmin].
+Note that input yaml files can have arcsec or arcmin input units but the combined catalogs are in arcmin.
-* ellipticity: 1 - minor/major axis (or 1 - axis ratio)
+* ellipticity: 1 - minor/major axis (or 1 - axis ratio).
 * position_angle: N->E [degree]
 * distance_modulus [mag]
 * apparent_magnitude_v: apparent magnitude in V-band.
 Corrected for extinction.
-Value added.
 * vlos_systemic: heliocentric velocity of system [km/s]
 * vlos_sigma: velocity dispersion in line-of-sight [km/s]
 * metallicity_spectroscopic: spectroscopic metallicity [dex]